VegaDeftwing/opinionatedguide/Blog/HCI2.md

 Not all systems will be able to do this live without completely shitting the bed because of lack of processing power, but as our graphics cards are now including specific hardware for doing AI/ML based computation, there's no reason we sholudn't be using in the OS for the sake of grabbing the text out of all audio that goes in or out of the system. (of course, storing it securely and locally, nobody wants to wiretap themselves)

+**Why is Audio and Video Not Routable?**

+Alright, so this is mostly a dig at Windows, where everything is Garbage.
+Mac has CoreAudio which is pretty cool, and Linux can mostly do this for audio via [Jack Audio](https://jackaudio.org/faq/about.html) and work is being done to make something for both audio and video with [Pipewire](https://pipewire.org).

+[TODO example pic of catia and pipewire]

+The reason this is necessary is with routable audio and video you can do things like route your webcam's video first though software that does some video effects, then to a recording program and to a streaming program easily.
+Sure, this can be done anyway right now, but it often means creating a 'virtual' webcam in the middle, and this scenario was already a fairly basic one.
+If you add in the aforementioned limiting and compressing as options you can see where this starts to matter.

 ### Your Displays Suck

 [TODO : Eink displays, display tech, non-pixel displays are good]